Leadership & the American Presidency

 Meets 1 time a week for 2 hours; includes internship hours

 Students will meet once a week for an interactive seminar that will examine the media’s relationship to politics in the nation’s capital.
 Led by the founding White House correspondent for USA Today, this course will analyze current legal and ethical issues facing journalists and the people they report on.
 Students will discuss coverage of election campaigns and government institutions, primarily the presidency and Congress.
 Students have priority access to professional development trainings that are designed to give you the tools to succeed in today’s workplace.
 Topics include networking, resume building, public speaking, graduate school admissions and much more.
 Students also participate in one service project that addresses a pressing issue in order to see first hand the needs of an urban community and to discuss the policy implications.
 The seminar is a graded course that incorporates required readings, written assignments, tests/quizzes, and group projects.
-All students are eligible to enroll in this optional course; enrollment is not required to participate in the Institute or an internship.
+All students are eligible to enroll in this optional course; enrollment is not required to participate in the program or an internship.
 Please click here for this summer's syllabus.

 Joshua Walker, APCO Worldwide